nickoneill/go-dropbox/README.md

 ### dependencies

-The library uses garyburd/go-oauth, usually you can just do `goinstall github.com/garyburd/go-oauth` to install.
+The library uses http://github.com/garyburd/go-oauth, usually you can just do `goinstall github.com/garyburd/go-oauth` to install.

+AFAIK, this library requires a somewhat recent weekly release of Go (I built with 2012-01-15).
+It may be compatible with earlier releases but almost definitely not r60.

 ### quick start